 3. Take a cable-car ride to the top of Mt.
 Titlis (20,000 ft).
 Ride will take you up with three (3)

 types of cable-cars.
 Their food-court also sells good food.
-You will not regret it. almost 7 years ago
+You will not regret it. over 7 years ago

 1. The Jungfraujoch is amazing.
 The train ride is stunning.